 Small amounts of bright red blood on stool or toilet paper are likely caused by hemorrhoids or a scratch in the rectal area, and generally should not cause concern.
 However, if more than a few bright red streaks are visible in the stool or on the toilet paper, or you develop bloody diarrhea, you should tell your healthcare provider.

 In addition, pale stools that are clay or white in color and often accompanied by a change in urine color (dark urine) could indicate a problem with your biliary tree, such as bile duct stones, or liver-related issues.
 You should notify your healthcare provider or go to your local Emergency Department if you develop fevers, chills, right-sided upper abdominal pain, or yellowing of the skin.

 Consistency (degree of firmness)

 Stools should be soft and pass easily.
 Hard, dry stools might be a sign of constipation.
-You should notify your health care provider if constipation lasts longer than two weeks.
+You should notify your healthcare provider if constipation lasts longer than two weeks.
 Also, if you have nausea, vomiting, abdominal pain, and have not been able to pass gas or stools, this could mean that there is an obstruction (blockage).
-You should tell your health care provider or go to your local Emergency Department.
+You should tell your provider or go to your local Emergency Department.